 Think of meta descriptions as the welcome mat to your ecommerce store.
 Make sure your description is clear, exciting, and actionable.
 Tell readers what they should expect on your page.

 This description below from Bonobos is a great example.
-It’s short, motivating, and addresses the reader directly.
+It’s short and motivating, and it addresses the reader directly.
 You know you’re going to find a great pair of dress pants by clicking through.

 5. Add a call to action